 José A. Bauermeister, PhD, MPH

-Young sexual, gender and racial/ethnic minority populations account for most new HIV/STI infections in the United States.
-Dr. Bauermeister uses interdisciplinary strategies to advance research and intervention methods aimed at decreasing sexuality-related disparities and improving health equity for young sexual and gender minority (SGM) populations.
+Dr. Bauermeister uses interdisciplinary strategies to advance research and intervention methods aimed at decreasing LGBTQ disparities and improving health equity for sexual and gender minority (SGM) populations.

-José Arturo Bauermeister, MPH, PhD (he/him) is a Penn Presidential Professor and director of the Program on Sexuality, Technology and Action Research (PSTAR) at Penn Nursing.
-His research integrates perspectives from public health, social science, medicine and human sexuality to create interdisciplinary strategies to curtail HIV disparities among sexual and gender minority adolescents and young adults.
-His work has been published over 200 scientific publications and book chapters in the areas of HIV/AIDS, online partner-seeking behaviors, LGBTQ health, and cognitive and emotional well-being.
+José Arturo Bauermeister, MPH, PhD (he/him) is Chair of the Department of Family and Community Health.
+His research integrates perspectives from public health, social science, medicine and human sexuality to create interdisciplinary strategies to curtail health disparities among sexual and gender minority adolescents and young adults.
+His work has been published over 200 scientific publications and book chapters in the areas of HIV/AIDS, LGBTQ health, and cognitive and emotional well-being.
 He has been funded for $30 million as principal investigator in federal and foundation awards and over $120 million as co-investigator in federally-funded research.
-Given his expertise, Dr. Bauermeister serves in the National Institutes of Health’s Sexual and Gender Research Working Group and the Population and Public Health Approaches to HIV/AIDS Study Section.
 Dr. Bauermeister is Fellow of the College of Physicians of Philadelphia, Fellow of the Aspen Institute’s 2019 class of Health Innovators Fellows, and a member of the Aspen Global Leadership Network.

 - PhD, University of Michigan, 2006